by Sara Nieves-Grafals, CAS/BS '75, CAS/MA '79, CAS/PhD '80

 While celebrating diversity, love for American University is the central unifying factor for alumni.
 For these 90 years, the alumni association has provided an interest in learning, a way to give back, and the satisfaction that wherever AU alumni are, they belong to the AU alumni family.

-Current president Joe Vidulich, SPA/BA '08, relishes his participation: "It is a distinct honor and privilege to interact daily with alumni who are the successful people that AU helped create."
+Former board president Joe Vidulich, SPA/BA '08, relished his participation, saying "It is a distinct honor and privilege to interact with alumni who are the successful people that AU helped create."

 Once an Eagle, Always an Eagle!